bradlet/collect-workflow-metrics/README.md

    ...
    ```

-Please feel free to open PRs back to the original repo containing any
+Please feel free to open PRs back to the original repository containing any
 improvements (e.g. new metrics)!

 ## Usage